teddy-vltn/vinted-discord-bot/readme.md

 async function main() {
-    // Initialize VintedMonitor with the specific Vinted domain you want to track. const vintedMonitor = new VintedMonitor('https://www.vinted.fr');
+    // Initialize VintedMonitor with the specific Vinted domain you want to track.
+    // If you want to track a different Vinted domain, change the URL accordingly. eg : new VintedMonitor('https://www.vinted.co.uk'); will work for the UK domain. const vintedMonitor = new VintedMonitor('https://www.vinted.fr');

     // Optionally, enable Selenium scraping; set to false to use Vinted's API.